agouliel/agouliel/README.md

 I am a Senior Software Engineer living in Greece.
 My current company is Ionia Management.
 Previously I have been employed by: Intralot, Athens Stock Exchange, Info-Quest, and Intrasoft International.

+Education
 <details>
-<summary>Education</summary>
-National Technical University of Athens (Electrical and Computer Engineering) and Carnegie Mellon University USA (MSc in Information Networking)
+<summary>National Technical University of Athens (Electrical and Computer Engineering)</summary>
+Thesis: A Comparative Study of 802.11 Wireless LANs Using NS-2
+<summary>Carnegie Mellon University USA (MSc in Information Networking)</summary>
+Thesis: RFID Technology in Future Automobiles (sponsored by General Motors)
 </details>

 <!--